NexPlayer/Android-SDK/Synchronization-Feature-android.md

 ## How to enable synchronization feature in the sample application

-To get started we need an apk and at least two devices.
+To get started, we need an apk and at least two devices.
 Steps to enable Synchronization:

 - Go to the three dots → Settings → SPD Settings.

-Here we have several fields that depending on our needs we will have to configure.
+Here we have several fields that, depending on our needs, we will have to configure.

 **SPD:** Enabled (this field is used to enable and disable SPD).